chrisma89/Command-Line-Readme-Generator/README.md

 ### Credits

-Thanks tot he curriculum team behind BCS for the starter files.
+Thanks to the curriculum team behind BCS for the starter files.
-Thanks to the instructor, Laura Cole, for expalining the project and its requirements.
+Thanks to the instructor, Laura Cole, for explaining the project and its requirements.

 ### Licence